 A nominal fee or a season pass is required to use Ragged’s facilities.

 When Lower Ridge is open, this is the designated route.
 Until this route is open, there is no uphill hiking or skinning.

 People will be instructed to hike on the sides of the trail.
 This will pose no more of an obstacle than a stopped skier or boarder.

-Ski patrol will be notified as to what trail has been selected, and time of departure.
+Ski patrol will be notified of uphill traffic and time of departure.

-Lift and base personnel will alert ski patrol in the event of hikers starting up any trail.
+Lift and base personnel will alert ski patrol in the event of hikers / skinners starting up any trail.

 For safety reasons, Ragged Mountain Resort prohibits the operation or the use of unmanned aerial systems, or aerial drones, by the general public.

 Skiing is a great family activity, but it's important to remember that everyone's safety needs are different.
 If you're new to skiing, or just have some questions about how you can safely enjoy a day on the slopes with your little